 "This is probably the biggest election in our nation's history, since bringing on George Washington when he decided not to be a king.
 That's how important this is."

 Mr Flynn and Mr Trump shared many views, including the advantages of closer ties with Russia, renegotiating the Iran deal and combating the threat from Islamic State militants.

 Like Mr Trump, Mr Flynn called the 2003 invasion of Iraq a strategic blunder.

 Even the areas where the two disagreed at first were quickly smoothed over.

-Gen Flynn's declaration that he was pro-choice was quickly amended to pro-life in July, after it sparked outrage among Trump supporters.
+Mr Flynn's declaration that he was pro-abortion access was quickly reversed, after it sparked outrage among Trump supporters.

 And, like Mr Trump, he was no stranger to controversy.